 I learned to ferment things, which is intentionally leaving things to grow on the counter.
 I’ve craved salt and fat for a long time, and this will make more sense under the Ayurveda section below.
 The warm, wet soups and emphasis on fats, helped me feel better.

-I tried to go off the GAPS diet, eating small rye toasts (gluten!).
+I tried to go off the GAPS diet, adoring my small rye toasts (gluten!) with butter (dairy!).
 The digestive problems returned.
 I had read of someone who could eat wheat after avoiding it for two years.
 This was not me.
 I was so sad about this.

 Naturopath One: Step Up

 I paid a lot of money to see a naturopath for several months.
-He found out I had candida overgrowth, and low thyroid, calcium, and vitamin D. He treated the yeast, and tried to help me work on lifestyle issues like exercise and sleep.
+They are a medical doctor who also deal with Eastern medicine things like acupuncture, herbs, and definitely nutrition!
+He found out I had candida overgrowth, and low thyroid, calcium, and vitamin D. (Vitamin D alone is tied to 400 body processes.
+Most people in northern climes are low in vitamin D – Get yourself tested via a lab!)
+He treated the yeast, and tried to help me work on lifestyle issues like exercise and sleep.
 I started doing rice powder with a full amino acid profile, which are the building blocks of protein.
 They found out that I had food reactions to many common GAPS foods, including peaches, carrot, celery, eggs – common foods!!
 (This can be a sign of deeper illness, when you react to weird things.
-It’s inflammation rampant.)
+Who is allergic to peach or carrot?
+It’s a sign of rampant inflammation.
+Look for a deeper issue.)

-I went on an anti-candida diet, which .
-Dr. McBride said in a speech that candida is “invited into the body” to deal with toxins.(1) More on this later.
+I went on an anti-candida diet, which Dr. McBride said (I learned later) that candida is “invited into the body” to deal with toxins.(1) More on this later.

-I wish the previous Western doctor had tested my blood for anything, when I told her I felt crazy and exhausted.
-We could have at least solved the thyroid issues.
-I suspect the low calcium continued from low digestive power (from the acid blockers?).
-I had been eating tons of dark greens, which have calcium in them.
+I wish the previous Western doctor had tested my blood foranything, when I told her I felt crazy and exhausted.
+We could have at least solved the thyroid issues… I suspect the low calcium continued from low digestive power (from the acid blockers still wreaking their havoc?).
+I had been eating tons of dark greens daily, which have calcium in them.
 But you need digestive power (stomach acid!!) and gut flora to convert them to something usable.

 I Studied Herbalism and Nutrition: